Become a Trustee

 - Able to build strong relationships and champion TDAS.

-- An empathy with and/or support for the aims and values of TDAS and a willingness to spend time with people affected by domestic abuse and bring that
+- An empathy with and/or support for the aims and values of TDAS and a willingness to spend time with people affected by domestic abuse and bring that experience to the board.

 - A commitment to inclusion and diversity